Filipino shamans: Spirit mediums

 Not all shamanic rituals result in spirit possession.
-Unbound spirits always possess shamans during rituals.
-Either voluntarily or involuntarily.
+Unbound spirits always possess shamans during rituals, either voluntarily or involuntarily.
 In contrast, bound spirits, as a rule, do not possess shamans.
 Instead, they are simply spoken to by the shaman.
-Bound spirits that inadvertently "stick" to humans are considered dangerous, and are the causes of spiritual illnesses, ranging from confusion, strange food cravings, lust, to unreasoning anger.
+Bound spirits that inadvertently "stick" to humans are considered dangerous, and are the causes of spiritual illnesses, including confusion, strange food cravings, lust, and unreasoning anger.
 Sometimes in order to speak to certain bound spirits, the shaman may need the intercession of their abyan, who in turn will possess the shaman.
 Bound spirits can also be interacted with by non-shamans, like when offering sacrifices to the spirit of the forest before a hunt.

 The Katalonas performed public ceremonies for community prosperity, fertility, or seasonable weather as well as private services to diagnose and cure ailments.
 They were respected for these functions but they were also feared sorcerers able to work black magic.
-Their numbers too were large enough to put them in competition with one another.
+Their numbers were large enough to put them in competition with one another.
 Individual success was attributed to the power of the deities with whom they identified, and who took possession of them in their frenzied dancing.
-The Tagalog word "olak" according to Ferdinand Blumentritt is a term for the trembling of the whole body of the catalona, when she becomes possessed by the devil (anito).
+The Tagalog word "olak", according to Ferdinand Blumentritt, is a term for the trembling of the whole body of the catalona, when she becomes possessed by the devil (anito).
 As spirit mediums, they conducted séances during which they spoke with the voice of spirits (anito), assisted by an "alagar" ("alagad", meaning personal attendant) to carry on the dialogue with the supernatural, or sent their own kaluluwa (soul) to seek lost souls.
-In this state of trance, the catalona was called "tarotaro" [literally meaning voices], for it was believed that the ancestral spirits had entered her body and were speaking from inside her.
-According to Blumentritt "tarotaro" is a Tagalog term describing the katalonas while possessed by the spirits, in this state, they cried tarotaro.
+In this state of trance, the catalona was called "tarotaro" (voices), for it was believed that the ancestral spirits had entered her body and were speaking from inside her.
+According to Blumentritt, "tarotaro" is a Tagalog term describing the katalonas while possessed by the spirits, in this state, they cried "tarotaro".
 When a catalona held the gift of prophecy, she was named masidhi (the fervent one).